 Recent representative matters include:

 Ms. Dooley earned her J.D. from Stanford Law School in 2013, where she was a member of the Stanford Supreme Court Litigation Clinic and the Stanford Community Law Clinic.
 While in law school, Ms. Dooley also served as co-president of the law school’s LGBT organization.
-Ms. Dooley received her B.A., summa cum laude, from the Woodrow Wilson School of Public and International Affairs at Princeton University in 2007, where she was elected Phi Beta Kappa.
+Ms. Dooley received her B.A., summa cum laude, from the Princeton School of Public and International Affairs at Princeton University in 2007, where she was elected Phi Beta Kappa.

 Prior to attending law school, Ms. Dooley taught high school English in South Los Angeles through Teach for America while earning her M.A. in secondary education from Loyola Marymount University.

 Ms. Dooley is admitted to practice law in the State of California.
 She serves on the Board of the Aids Legal Referral Panel, and she previously served on the Board of Stanford Pride, Stanford University’s LGBT alumni organization.

 Loyola Marymount University - 2009 Master of Arts